 In addition to the recommended texts, weekly readings will be provided.

 The unit will be delivered as a hybrid model with recorded online lectures and face to face live tutorials.
 Online participation via the Canvas virtual room will be facilitated for

-students unable to attend the tutorials (although attendance is strongly recommended).
-The unit delivery in the semester may be changed to comply with the latest COVID-19
+students unable to attend the tutorials (although in person attendance is strongly recommended).

 It is expected that students participate in all learning opportunities in this unit, and complete all activities within the learning modules, including directed and self-directed study,